DataONEorg/d1_python/README.rst

-Two commandline scripts ``ore2txt`` and ``pids2ore`` are included to produce a more human readable representation of an OAI-ORE document and to create an OAI- ORE document from a list if identifiers respectively.
+Two commandline scripts ``ore2txt`` and ``pids2ore`` are included to produce a more human readable representation of an OAI-ORE document and to create an OAI- ORE document from a list of identifiers respectively.

 Dependencies
 ------------